LinHong149/Robeartics-Centerstage/README.md

   * If you forget to update both apps at the same time, an error message will be shown explaining which app is older and should be updated.
 * FTC_FieldCoordinateSystemDefinition.pdf has been moved.
 It is still in the git history, but has been removed from the git snapshot corresponding with the 8.2 tag.
 The official version now lives at [Field Coordinate System](https://ftc-docs.firstinspires.org/field-coordinate-system).
 * `LynxUsbDevice.addConfiguredModule()` and `LynxUsbDevice.getConfiguredModule()` have been replaced with `LynxUsbDevice.getOrAddModule()`.
-* Old Blocks for Vuforia and TensorFlow Object Detection are obsolete and have been removed from the Blocks editor's toolbox.
-Existing Blocks OpModes that contain the old Blocks for Vuforia or TensorFlow Object Detection can be opened in the Blocks editor, but running them will not work.
+* Old Blocks for Vuforia and org.firstinspires.ftc.teamcode.teleop.TensorFlow Object Detection are obsolete and have been removed from the
+  Blocks editor's toolbox.
+Existing Blocks OpModes that contain the old Blocks for Vuforia or org.firstinspires.ftc.teamcode.teleop.TensorFlow Object Detection can be opened in the Blocks editor, but running them will not work.

 ### New features
 * Adds new `VisionPortal` API for computer vision